 That’s where the two donors stepped in—a 1974 nursing graduate of Bouvé and, a parent whose daughter graduated from the program in 2017.
 They financed the airfare, food, and rent for Driscoll and another student who was on co-op in Costa Rica.

 The Moria refugee camp is filled with posters of people looking for loved ones they were separated from during their journey.

 Iliaktida provides medical treatment at the camp and shelter for 150 unaccompanied minors in eight group homes in the capital city of Mytilene.
-Driscolls’s job was to help out with routine medical tasks, transportation and companionship.
+Driscoll’s job was to help out with routine medical tasks, transportation, and companionship.
 But he never felt like he was doing enough.

-This prompted him to take the initiative by developing a class to help the caretakes of the eight refugee houses understand one of the most disturbing health issues among the refugees.
+This prompted him to take the initiative by developing a class to help the caretakers of the eight refugee houses understand one of the most disturbing health issues among the refugees.

 “They’ve spent weeks smuggling themselves through a war zone where people were shooting at them, and many females in their group were raped,” he said.
-“Many of them have lost their families and they’re left in the limbo of Moria with an overwhelming sense of hopelessness.
-A profound numbness sets in and cutting produces feeling.
+“Many of them have lost their families, and they’re left in the limbo of Moria with an overwhelming sense of hopelessness.
+A profound numbness sets in, and cutting produces feelings.
 Even if it hurts, at least it’s something.”

 Driscoll emphasized the only thing that separates us from the refuges is the luck of where we were born.

 “These people are just like you and me,” he said.
 “I met doctors, lawyers, computer scientists, designers, and more.
 They are families whose houses, schools and businesses have been bombed and whose neighbors have been murdered.”